Studies of beauty hadron and non-prompt charm hadron production in pp collisions at $\sqrt{s}$=13 TeV within a transport model approach: The AMPT Model

 In the AMPT coalescence hadronization model, the decision to form a meson or a baryon is based on the relative spatial separations between constituent partons in the partonic center-of-mass frame.
-The quantities \( d_{M} \) and \( d_{B} \) denote the minimum distances relevant for meson and baryon formation, respectively.
+For a given quark, the model identifies the closest antiquark, with \( d_{M} \) denoting the relative distance in the quark-antiquark rest frame.
+Simultaneously, it finds the two closest quarks, with \( d_{B} \) defined as the average of the three pairwise relative distances in the three-quark rest frame.
 A baryon is formed if the ratio $d_{B}/d_{M}$ is less than the coalescence model parameter $r_{BM}$~\cite{He:2017tla}.
 A larger $r_{BM}$ value corresponds to a higher baryon production yield.
 In the present work, we set $r_{BM}^{b}=1.2$ for beauty quarks, a value tuned to reproduce the measured $\Lambda_{b}$ production reported by the LHCb collaboration.
 The detailed comparison with experimental data, along with the systematic study underlying this choice, will be presented later in this paper.
 We note that $r_{BM}^{b}=1.2$ is slightly smaller than the value $r_{BM}^{c}=1.4$ used for charm quarks in our previous work, where the latter was found to successfully describe $\Lambda_{c}^{+}$ production~\cite{Zhang:2025pqu}.
 Compared to the light flavor coalescence parameters~\cite{Zhang:2025pqu,He:2017tla,Lin:2021mdn,Zhang:2019utb}, the large charm and beauty coalescence parameter is qualitatively consistent with expectations from the statistical hadronization model incorporating an augmented set of heavy flavor baryon states~\cite{He:2019tik}.